19 DAY - JOURNEY TO THE CENTER OF THE EARTH

 Day 10 – Quito to Otavalo (92km / 57mi) Otavalo Market

-Today, we’ll make a U-turn back up towards Colombia, not before stopping by the northern town of Otavalo, revered for its Saturday artisan market that attracts indigenous sellers and buyers from all over northern Ecuador.
-Brightly colored pottery and hand-woven fabrics are the best buys to nab here (and reason to leave half your bike-bags empty) but the most memorable experience will surely come from your dealings with local sellers.
+Today, make a U-turn back up towards Colombia, not before stopping by the northern town of Otavalo, revered for its Saturday artisan market that attracts indigenous sellers and buyers from all over northern Ecuador.
+Brightly colored pottery and hand-woven fabrics are the best buys to nab here (and reason to leave half your bike-bags empty!) but the most memorable experience will surely come from your dealings with local sellers.

 Day 11 – Otavalo to Ipiales (167km / 104mi) Border cross into Colombia